NexPlayer/Android-SDK/advanced.md

 - `enum NexErrorCode`

-	Possible error codes that NexPlayer™ can return.
+	Possible error codes that NexPlayer can return.

 - `enum NexProperty`

-    This enumerator defines the possible properties that can be set on a NexPlayer™ instance.
+    This enumerator defines the possible properties that can be set on a NexPlayer instance.

 - `class NexRTStreamInformation`